CSCfi/csc-user-guide/docs/cloud/rahti/template-docs.md

 !!! warning

-    Not all Rahti Beta templates have been ported to Rahti.
+    Not all Rahti 1 templates have been ported to Rahti 2.

-    The process of adapting and testing the templates to Rahti is labor intensive and not in the top of our task list.
-If you have any special interest on the functionality provided by a Rahti Beta template that is missing in Rahti, please let us know (servicedesk@csc.fi).
+    The process of adapting and testing the templates to Rahti 2 is labor intensive and not in the top of our task list.
+If you have any special interest on the functionality provided by a Rahti 1 template that is missing in Rahti 2 please let us know (servicedesk@csc.fi).